Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: The quasi-homogeneous case

 \section{The quasi-homogeneous case}

 We can extend the results of the previous section to larger class of singularities {for which} the defining polynomial is weighted homogeneous.
 The usual blow-up should be replaced by a weighted blow-up, but treating it is not as straightforward {as in the homogeneous case}.
-For example, the exceptional divisor of a weighted blow-up would be a weighted projective space, which is not smooth when the weights are not trivial.
+For example, the exceptional divisor of a weighted blow-up would be a weighted projective space, which is generally not smooth.
 Therefore the result of \cite[Theorem 8.6]{AIS} (Proposition \ref{AIS}), cannot be applied as it is, as the special fibre is not a simple normal crossing divisor.
-However in view of remark \ref{qAIS} and using the construction of Proposition~\ref{DL}, if the covering strata are smooth we can still get a similar formula to hold.
-Presenting the scheme in the weighted case as a quotient of a scheme with a homogeneous singularity modulo a finite group allows {us to use the results} of the previous section, once we {show that the quotient defines a semi-stable reduction of our original degeneration with smooth strata at the special fibre.} The end result is completely parallel to the homogeneous case, taking weights into account.
+However in view of Proposition \ref{example2} and using the construction of Proposition~\ref{DL}, if the covering strata are smooth we can still recover a similar semi-stable reduction construction.
+Presenting the scheme in the weighted case as a quotient of a scheme with a homogeneous singularity modulo a finite group allows {us to use the results} of the previous section; we show that the quotient defines a semi-stable reduction of our original degeneration with smooth strata at the special fibre.
+The end result is completely parallel to the homogeneous case, taking weights into account.